 Old-fashioned sales strategies

-The answer to all these questions is: It is DIE WELT without basic economic background.
+The answer to all of these questions is: It is THE WORLD without a fundamental economic background.

 Networked thinking in sales

 The seller should have supported the host in such a way that additional sales would have been made.
 In other words, additional sales would have been undertaken by the catering industry, which would have added advantages for both.